pyeventsourcing/eventsourcing/README.md

 #### Event store

-To support different kinds of sequences, and allow for different schemas for storing events, the event store uses a "sequenced item mapper" to map domain events into sequenced items, and an "active record strategy" to map between sequenced items and a database table.
+To support different kinds of sequences, and to allow for different schemas for storing events, the event store has been factored to use a "sequenced item mapper" to map domain events to sequenced items, and an "active record strategy" to map between sequenced items and a database table.
 The details have been made explicit so they can be easily replaced.

-The sequenced item mapper reads the event attribute values and derives the values of sequenced item fields.
-It instrospects the sequences item class to map the derived values onto a sequenced item.
+The sequenced item mapper gets values from the domain event and derives the values of sequenced item fields.
+The active record strategy uses an active record class to access a database table.

-The active record strategy reads and writes data in the database, using an active record class.
-It introspects the sequence item class to map sequenced items on to the database object by reflection.
+Hence, by passing in an alternative active record class to the active record strategy it is possible to use different column or field types in the database (e.g. a smaller or larger size of integer for version numbers).
+By using a different active record strategy class altogether, it is possible to use a different database management system.

-Hence, it is possible to use alternative field types (e.g. different sizes of integer for storing version numbers) by passing in an alternative active record class.
-It is possible to use different databases by replacing the active record strategy.
-It is possible to change the schema names (e.g. so the database records look more like "stored events" rather than "sequenced items") by passing in an alternative sequenced item class (along with a suitable active record class).
-And it is possible to extend or replace the schema by extending or replacing the active record strategy.
+By using an alternative sequenced item class, it is possible to use alternative field names in the schema, for example so the database records look like "stored events" rather than "sequenced items".
+And it is possible to extend or replace the schema by extending or replacing the sequenced item mapper.
+It is also possible to use a custom event store.

-We can also use the library's classes without any such customizations.
+To keep things simple, let's use the library's classes without any customizations.

 ```python
 from eventsourcing.infrastructure.eventstore import EventStore